top of page

 Reijn never proposes to have all the answers for why such a powerful woman would engage in something so destructive.
 Jacob is a perfect husband, and he’s obviously quite handsome.
 She’s passionate about her job, and is looked upon highly by her assistant (Sophie Wilde) as a titan in a male-dominated industry.
 But there’s a darkness within her, a need to unravel everything.
 She’s too scared to take the plunge on her own, which is why someone like Samuel is so irresistible.
 She can only tame her desires for so long, and it always bites back ferociously.

 It’s no surprise that Kidman won the Best Actress award at the Venice Film Festival, with her dedication to the film’s twists and turns being unmatched.
 She bares all both literally and metaphorically, navigating the challenges of the corporate world and a teetering domestic life.
-There’s real passion in her scenes with Dickinson, the practice with Zac Efron over the years in The Paperboy and A Family Affair surely paying off.
+There’s real passion in her scenes with Dickinson, and the practice with Zac Efron over the years in The Paperboy and A Family Affair is surely paying off.
 Dickinson is a frat boy who finally gets what he’s been bragging about all these years.
 Now that he has it, he doesn’t know what to do with it.
 There’s an emotional immaturity to his actions, which makes him a time bomb ready to explode if he doesn’t get what he thinks he wants.

 Reijn supports women’s rights, and also women’s wrongs.
-Everything is wrong about Babygirl, with those unsatisfactory feelings being just what the erotic subgenre needs.
+Everything is wrong with Babygirl, with those unsatisfactory feelings being just what the erotic subgenre needs.
 It’s a dirty film with a dirtier message, perfect for release during the Christmas season.

 bottom of page